 If you are working with a reputable fencing company, they will help you better understand any rules that apply to your fence installation project and whether or not you need to apply for a building permit.

-In San Antonio, residential fence permits are required for all fences, with some differences depending on height and the type of fence you are constructing.
-Since some rules vary by county, and San Antonio covers three different counties - Bexar, Comal and Medina - there are small differences by county that we will detail when they apply.
+In San Antonio, residential fence permits may be required.
+Since some rules vary by county, and San Antonio covers three different counties - Bexar, Comal and Medina - you should consult your county authorities to see what permit rules apply for your property.
 There are permit fees for your fence permit application, which you can find out more about here.

 Below are a few examples of laws you need to be aware of for your fence project in San Antonio, Texas.